 • Submission deadline: March 22nd, 11:59 PM PST

-• Decision Release: April 3rd, 11:59 PM PST
+• Review and Decision release: April 3rd, 11:59 PM PST March 30th, 11:59 PM PST

-• Camera Ready: April 7th, 11:59 PM PST (Included in Proceedings) or April 14th, 11:59 PM PST (Not included in Proceedings)
+• Camera Ready: April 7th, 11:59 PM PST (Included in Proceedings) or April 14th, 11:59 PM PST (Not included in Proceedings) April 14th, 11:59 PM PST for included and non-included in CVPR workshop’s proceedings.

-• Workshop date: Jun 11th or 12th
+• Workshop date: Jun 12th

 Organizers